Learn the ins-and-outs of GreetBot’s simplest and most popular feature.

 Nevermind to quit setup

-Type “direct” in chat with GreetBot to access your direct message configuration.
+Type “direct” in chat with GreetBot to access direct message configuration options.

 Beyond the initial, instant message you can also schedule additional messages to be delivered over time.
 To add, modify or turn off any of these messages you can type the word direct in chat with GreetBot.
 If you have multiple messages configured GreetBot will respond with the full list of active messages; if only a single message is configured you will be able to access it directly (like in the example above).